warmwind/mdscraper/README.md

 - `--debug` or `-d`: Enable debug mode for more information
 - `--no-images`: Ignore all images in the content
+- `--no-links`: Ignore all links in the content

 ## License